OWASP/pysap/docs/user/user.rst

 User guide
 ==========

 The following parts of the documentation contains some background information about pysap, as well as some step-by-step instructions for installing, configuring and using pysap.

 References
 ----------

 Additional information about the protocols and the research can be found at different publications:

 * `Uncovering SAP vulnerabilities: reversing and breaking the Diag protocol <https://www.coresecurity.com/corelabs-research/publications/uncovering-sap-vulnerabilities-reversing-and-breaking-diag-protocol-brucon2012>`_

 * `SAP’s Network Protocols Revisited <https://www.coresecurity.com/corelabs-research/publications/sap-network-protocols-revisited>`_

 * `HoneySAP: Who really wants your money <https://www.coresecurity.com/corelabs-research/publications/honeysap-who-really-wants-your-money>`_

+* `Deep-dive into SAP archive file formats <https://www.coresecurity.com/corelabs-research/publications/deep-dive-sap-archive-file-formats>`_

 And advisories: